Hiking in Montenegro: 11 Best Hikes For Different Seasons

 What to know: much of this Montenegro hike is in open sunlight, so it can get incredibly hot in summer.
 Have plenty of water with you, sunscreen, and a hat.
 On the way back you can take Old Town road which is known as the ladder of Kotor and exit through the gate where others pay to enter.

-For more information on where to stay in Kotor and other cities in Montenegro, check my guide to where to stay in Montenegro
+For more information on where to stay in the area, check my guide to the best areas in Kotor and where to stay in Montenegro.

 2. Hiking in Montenegro Kotor Bay to an Abandoned Village of Gornji Stoliv